-If you already qualify for one of the 3 levels and you ALSO participate in Terracycle or another specialized recycling program, you will be bumped up to the next level!
-Terracycle or a specialized recycling programs alone is not enough to qualify your school for an award.
+If you already qualify for one of the 3 levels and you ALSO participate in Terracycle or another specialized recycling program, you will be bumped up to the next level.
+However, Terracycle or another specialized recycling programs alone is not enough to qualify your school for an award.

 Green School Application

 2022-2023 Award Winners

 For photos of this year's Green School Awards, click here.